kmarkus/microblx/doc/tutorial.md

 __TODO insert picture__

 ##Deployment via c program
-This example is an extention of the _"c-only.c"_.
+This example is an extension of the _"c-only.c"_.
-It will be clear that using the above method is far easier, but in case for some reason we want to eliminate the dependency from _lua_, this example show that is possible, even if a little burden some.
+It will be clear that using the above method is far easier, but in case for some reason we want to eliminate the dependency from _lua_, this example show that is possible, even if a little burdensome.

 First of all, we need to make a package to enable the building.
 This can be done looking at the structure of the rest of packages.